codialab/DMI_GEM_APBC2026/README.md

 The repository also contains compressed copies (`muscle_specific_model.xml.xz` and `muscle_specific_model.json.xz`) of the reconstructed model.

-To generate the manually curated pathway/subsystem reaction lists from the original iMM1865 model, run from this same directory:
+To generate the curated pathway/subsystem reaction lists from the original iMM1865 model, run from this same directory:

 ```bash
 python build_subsystem_reaction_list.py